Gemma Collins: Media presence

 Collins has gone viral on social media several times.
 On one such occasion in July 2017, she attended the ITV Summer Party wearing an outfit designed by Gerda Truubon.
 The orange ruched dress with gold chain detailing gained attention due to the distinctive large shoulder pads.
 Several memes and comparisons were made, with comedian Alan Carr later dressing up as Collins for Jonathan Ross' Halloween party.
 She also gained notoriety for her falls at the BBC Radio 1 Teen Awards and on Dancing on Ice, the former of which was included in the "Fall of Shame" segment on The Wendy Williams Show in America.
+In August 2020, Collins was referenced in the Sky Atlantic series I Hate Suzie, featuring in the Instagram feed of the title character Suzie Pickles (Billie Piper)'s stalker.
 In September 2020, Collins was nominated for the Nobel Peace Prize by online pranksters Josh Pieters and Archie Manners.
 In a letter to the Norwegian Nobel Institute, they cited Collins falling through the stage as an "act of unification" for the nation, and claimed that the "GC effect" could bring peace to North Korea.
-Following the successful nomination, Collins said she was "surprised and overwhelmed", and although she "couldn't see why someone would want to nominate [her]", she added that she was "all about world peace […] love conquers all.
+Following the successful nomination, Collins said she was "surprised and overwhelmed", and although she "couldn't see why someone would want to nominate [her]", she added that she was "all about world peace [...] love conquers all.
 Peace is everything".

 Personal life

 Collins lives in Roxwell, Chelmsford in a barn conversion which she bought for £1.35 million in 2021.
 She has described the house as her "dream home" and has had multiple renovations including a swimming pool and a summer house.
-Collins enjoys gardening and has expressed her love of plants.
-Collins is passionate about animals and nature.
-She has several life-size animal sculptures inside her home and in her garden, including a horse with a disco ball and a giraffe lamp, as well as a wooden Asian mother elephant and its calf, the former of which she donated £22,000 to CoExistence, an environmental art campaign conceptualised by the Elephant Family.
+Collins enjoys gardening and has expressed her love of plants, as well as her passion for animals and nature.
+She has two dogs and two cats, as well as chickens.
+Collins has several life-size animal sculptures inside her home and in her garden, including a horse with a disco ball and a giraffe lamp, as well as a wooden Asian mother elephant and its calf, the former of which she donated £22,000 to CoExistence, an environmental art campaign conceptualised by the Elephant Family.